 Furthermore, inventory visibility is vital to multi-channel commerce.
 If you’re selling over multiple channels, it can become confusing where demand for certain products lives.
 Not to mention, it can create problems with overselling.
 If you want a coherent way of eliminating this issue, your best option is to invest in a system that syncs inventory across all selling channels.

-Picking is the most time-consuming and costly warehouse expenses, so it makes sense to optimize this the best you can.
+Picking is one of the most time-consuming and costly warehouse expenses, so it makes sense to optimize this the best you can.
 Without detailed location information for your products, pickers will be unable to locate items in your warehouse quickly.
 Confusion about item location results in slow movement, loss of time, and sometimes losing inventory altogether.